AdobeDocs/experience-manager-core-components.en/help/archetype/overview.md

 >
 >The latest AEM Project Archetype and full technical details [can be found on GitHub](https://github.com/adobe/aem-project-archetype).

->[!NOTE]
->
->See the [Getting Started with AEM Sites - WKND Tutorial](https://docs.adobe.com/content/help/en/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html) in the AEM documentation for a practical example that walks you through using the archetype to implement a simple project.

 ## Features {#features}

 The archetype has a number features that are intended to offer a convenient starting point for new AEM projects: